CitiesSkylinesMods/TMPE/README.md

 A work-in-progress (state: 12/29/2015) mod for **Cities: Skylines** to add additional road traffic control

 # Changelog
+1.3.10, 12/29/2015 (Victor-Philipp Negoescu)
+- Fixed an issue where timed traffic light groups were not deleted after deleting an adjacent segment

 1.3.9, 12/29/2015 (Victor-Philipp Negoescu)
 - Introduced information icons for timed traffic lights
 - Mod is now compatible with "Improved AI" (Lane changer is deactivated if "Improved AI" is active)